dhana1023/A-dynamic-task-offloading-algorithm-in-vehicular-networks/README.md

 ## Greedy Matching Algorithm

 - Uses a greedy matching approach to assign tasks to available VFSs or RSUs.
-- It is for adapting the dynamics of traffic environment.
+- It is for adapting to the dynamics of the traffic environment.
 - In GMDC, the user vehicle appears randomly.
 - It initializes parameters like communication range, transmission power, noise power, available bandwidth, and path loss exponent range.
 - Data preparation involves loading vehicle, VFS, and RSU data, and assigning tasks based on communication ranges and delay time.